Food provides the nutrition you need to grow, develop, and sustain life.

 - Nutrition needs can be met with oral or enteral nutrition within five days

 - It does not align with patient wishes or medical prognosis

-With any invasive medical procedure comes risks, and total parenteral nutrition is no exception.
+With any invasive medical procedure comes risks, and TPN is no exception.

-Infection, occurring around the catheter access point, is the most significant complication of total parenteral nutrition, which can increase risk of disease and death.
+Infection, occurring around the catheter access point, is the most significant complication of TPN, which can increase risk of disease and death.

-Therefore, to prevent or treat these complications, the interdisciplinary team — consisting of the physician, dietitian, pharmacist and nurse — should carefully manage your total parenteral nutrition.
+Therefore, to prevent or treat these complications, the interdisciplinary team — consisting of the physician, dietitian, pharmacist and nurse — should carefully manage your TPN.

 The Bottom Line

 It’s often the only feasible option for people who have a functioning GI tract, who need bowel rest, or who cannot meet their nutritional needs orally.

 There are many complications associated with TPN, but these can be avoided with the ongoing support of the interdisciplinary team who are trained in nutrition support, like registered dietitians.

 Dakota Dietitians provides skilled food, nutrition and health care services to nursing facilities, hospitals, home care and residential living centers throughout South Dakota and surrounding states.